ADHD in Adults: Your Guide to Symptoms, Diagnosis and Treatment

 Symptoms of ADHD begin in childhood, and express themselves differently as a person grows and ages.
 For example, a hyperactive child might fidget in her seat or jump up and run around the classroom.
 A hyperactive adult may feel internally restless, dissatisfied, or unable to relax.

 ADHD in adults can cause difficulties in daily life at work and at home.
 With age, ADHD symptoms tend to manifest as failure to pay attention to details, trouble organizing and completing big tasks, forgetting names and dates, talking before thinking or rudely interrupting, or feeling overwhelmed by big emotions or stimulating places.
 Too often, shame from failing at the day-to-day tasks of adulthood — getting to work on time, keeping a clean house, eating healthy, and managing parenthood — is misdiagnosed as anxiety or a mood disorder.
 ADHD is missed entirely, particularly in women.

 - Difficulty planning or prioritizing

 - Poor time management

 These adult ADHD symptoms can range on a spectrum from mild to severe, and affect each person slightly differently.
 For example, difficulty focusing can make an adult with ADHD miss a deadline at work, or run a stop sign while driving.
 Impulsivity can lead to overspending at the grocery store, or a surprise interjection in a big work meeting.

 When undiagnosed and untreated, these adult ADHD symptoms can make everyday tasks more challenging, and raise the risk for serious problems, like substance abuse or decreased life expectancy.

-If you think you might have adult ADHD, take the ADHD symptom test for adults.
+If you think you might have adult ADHD, take this free, anonymous ADHD symptom test for adults.